By Kate Vidinsky on July 12, 2013 on UCSF.com (excerpted)

 Partners in Research and Patient Care

-Since 1864, SFGH and the UCSF School of Medicine have worked in close collaboration to provide health care services for the people of San Francisco.
+Since 1864, ZSFG and the UCSF School of Medicine have worked in close collaboration to provide health care services for the people of San Francisco.

 Most people in San Francisco equate us as a safety net hospital for the uninsured, but just as importantly, the trauma team acts as everybody’s safety net.